Zapper-fi/studio-docs/docs/apis/1-getting-started.md

 ![](../../static/img/assets/zapper_api_logo.png)

-The Zapper API provides some of the most robust Web3-related data, fromcomplex DeFi app balances to NFT valuations and  pool liquidity and prices on different AMMs, all in one convenient place.
+The Zapper API provides some of the most robust Web3-related data, from complex DeFi app balances to NFT valuations and  pool liquidity and prices on different AMMs, all in one convenient place.

 :::info